 - We obtain full representation theorems for the two types of revision mentioned.
-Notably, our results are generic in the sense that they hold for a wide range of argumentation semantics, including preferred, semi-stable, stage, and stable semantics. - For the revision-by-formula approach, we give novel notions of compliance [26] to restrict the rankings (Section 3.1).
+Notably, our results hold for a wide range of argumentation semantics including preferred, semi-stable, stage, and stable semantics.
+For other prominent semantics, such as the complete semantics, we show the impossibility of finding operators adhering to the full set of revision postulates. - For the revision-by-formula approach, we give novel notions of compliance [28] to restrict the rankings (Section 3.2).
 This is required to guarantee that the outcome of the corresponding operators can be realized as an AF under a given semantics.
-To this end, exact knowledge about the expressiveness of argumentation semantics is needed.
-For most of the standard semantics, the necessary results are known [33].
-It turns out that standard revision operators such as Dalal's operator [23] do not satisfy the required compliance.
-We thus introduce a new class of AF revision operators, following the intuition of minimal-distance based revision in a similar way to Dalal's operator (Section 3.2). - In the revision-by-AF approach, we show that the concept of compliance can be dropped and standard revision operators satisfying all postulates like Dalal's operator can be directly applied to revision of AFs.
-However, an additional postulate (borrowed from Horn revision [26]) is needed for the representation theorem (Section 4).
-This amended set of postulates, together with an explicit commitment to what we call proper I-maximal semantics, turns out to characterize a class of I-faithful rankings on extensions.
+To this end, exact knowledge about the expressiveness of argumentation semantics [36] is needed.
+For most of the standard semantics, the necessary results have been shown in [36].
+It turns out that standard revision operators such as Dalal's operator [25] do not satisfy the required compliance.
+We thus introduce a new class of

+AF revision operators, following the intuition of minimal-distance based revision in a similar way to Dalal's operator (Section 3.3).

-• Finally, we analyse the computational complexity of some specific revision operators when using stable and preferred semantics.
-For the revision-by-AF approach our result of Θ^P2-completeness for stable semantics matches the known complexity for Dalal's revision in (fragments of) classical logic [34, 42, 22], while it turns out that the intrinsically higher complexity of preferred semantics [32] is also reflected in the revision task for which we show Θ^P3-completeness (Section 5).
-For the refinement of Dalal's operator in the revision-by-formula approach our results indicate a slight increase in complexity to Δ^P2 for stable and to Δ^P3 for preferred semantics.
+- In the revision-by-AF approach, we show that the concept of compliance can be dropped and standard revision operators satisfying all postulates like Dalal's operator can be directly applied to revision of AFs.
+However, an additional postulate (borrowed from Horn revision [28]) is needed for the representation theorem (Section 4).
+This amended set of postulates, together with an explicit commitment to what we call proper I-maximal semantics, turns out to characterize a certain type of rankings on extensions. - Finally, we analyze the computational complexity of some specific revision operators when using stable and preferred semantics.2 For the revision-by-AF approach our result of Θ2^P-completeness for stable semantics matches the known complexity for Dalal's revision in (fragments of) classical logic [37, 47, 24], while it turns out that the intrinsically higher complexity of preferred semantics [35] is also reflected in the revision task for which we show Θ3^P-completeness (Section 5).
+For the refinement of Dalal's operator in the revision-by-formula approach our results indicate a slight increase in complexity to Δ2^P for stable and to Δ3^P for preferred semantics.

 The paper is structured as follows.
-In Section 2 we provide background notions and results for argumentation and belief revision.
+In Section 2 we provide motivation, background notions and results for argumentation and belief revision.
 In Section 3 we study revision of AFs by propositional formulas, introduce the concept of σ -compliance and faithful assignments, prove a representation result and introduce novel revision operators that satisfy all postulates in this setting.
 In Section 4 we switch to revision of AFs by other AFs, introduce I-faithful assignments and prove a representation result.
 Section 5 provides a complexity analysis of operators introduced in previous sections.
 Section 6 discusses related work.
 Section 7 contains the conclusion and outlines directions for future work.

-This article is an extended version of [28].
+This article is an extended version of [30].
 Additional material includes the specific revision operators for revision by propositional formulas in Section 3 and the complexity analysis in Section 5.

-2 Preliminaries
+2. Preliminaries

-We first recall basic notions of Dung's abstract argumentation frameworks (Dung [31], Baroni et al. [3] provide further background), present recent results on signatures of semantics [33], and then recall the basic concepts of belief revision.
+We first recall basic notions of Dung's abstract argumentation frameworks [5, 33], present recent results on signatures of semantics [36], and then recall the basic concepts of belief revision [1, 39, 42].